EdwinTh/EdwinTh.github.io/_posts/blog/2016-08-01-bathroom-with-r.md

 we came to the luminous idea to the create a random pattern from a few colors we liked.
 It is very difficult for human beings to produce a random pattern, since we tend to avoid clutters of the same color.
 Of course R's random number generator does not suffer from this.
 Turning this into a nice design is (of course!) done with `geom_tile` from `ggplot2`.
 It is funny how you keep underestemating randomness, even when you work with data daily.
 I was looking for a nicely scattered design of the colors, rather we got *Tetris-on-steroids patterns* like this
 ![True random](/images/2016-08-01/true_random.jpg)

 Nature needed to be a bit constrained in order to produce the design we were after.
 An adjustment was made to the function by adding a parameter for the maximum number of adjacent tiles of the same color.
-Allowing for two adjacent tiles produced the result we were after!
+Allowing for two adjacent tiles gave us a very nice result.
 ![Bathroom](/images/2016-08-01/bathroom.jpg)

 Here are the functions that were used, the first two are helpers for the main function.
 Go ahead and redecorate your own bathroom!